+Figure 1 – The hydrographic basins of the Itapemirim and Itabapoana rivers, modified fron, CPRM (1997).

+The Itapemirim River headwaters are located in the Lajinha municipality (MG).
+The river runs for ca. 320 km from west to east, reaching Itapemirim (ES).

+The Itabapoana River Basin, Figure 1 drains an area of 4,875 km2 in the states of Minas Gerais, Espírito Santo and Rio de Janeiro, encompassing 18 municipalities whose total population reaches 652,000 inhabitants (IBGE 2019).
+The headwaters of the Itabapoana River are located in the Caparaó Ridge, in the Alto Caparaó municipality (MG) close to the Bandeira Peak.

 3.1 Hydrogeology

 The definition of the hydrogeological units was based on the characteristics of the litho-structural units identified in the study area, and, according to the behavior of the water conducing medium, these units can be characterized as aquifers.
 A proposal and systematization of the aquifer systems and their relationship with the lithostratigraphic units are presented in Table 2.